Guilouz/Creality-Helper-Script-Wiki/docs/helper-script/adaptive-bed-meshing.md

 <img width="600" src="../../assets/img/KAMP/Bed_Mesh_Settings.png">

-When `ADAPTIVE BED MESH` is selected, a bed mesh named `adaptive` will be done to use adaptative bed mesh when you start a print.
+When `ADAPTIVE BED MESH` is selected, a bed mesh named `adaptive` is done to use adaptative bed mesh when starting a print.

-When `FULL BED MESH` is selected, a bed mesh named `default` will be done to use adaptative bed mesh when you start a print.
+When `FULL BED MESH` is selected, a bed mesh named `default` is done to use adaptative bed mesh when starting a print.

-When `NONE` is selected, no bed mesh will be performed when starting a print (make sure you have already saved a mesh before).
+When `NONE` is selected, no bed mesh is performed when starting a print (make sure you have already saved a mesh before).

 <br />